 - a) A team must consist of a maximum of two (2) participants aged between 10 to 17 years old and one (1) guardian/teacher. - b) Each team must have their own robot. - c) A match involves two contestants (only one operator per robot is allowed inside the ring) who will operate the robot in the Ring according to the Game Rules - d) For securing safety, wearing gloves during the match is compulsory for all participants. - e) Competition Phases: - Registration: Each team is required to register through the RBTX website.
-Each participant can register for one team ONLY. - Online Learning: Participants are required to complete the learning modules and pass the assessment in the RBTX Portal to proceed to the next level.
-Passing marks is 80%. - Zone Qualifying: The zone qualifying stage will be held physically.
+Each participant can register for one team ONLY. - Online Learning: Participants are required to complete the Learn Coding to be eligible for certification of participation. - Zone Qualifying: The zone qualifying stage will be held physically.
 Participants need to attend physically at the zone qualifying venue.
 All costs incurred shall be borne solely by the participating teams. - Grand Finals: Top teams from the Zone Qualifying Stage will be selected to move on to the onsite Grand Finals.
 All finalists will be informed of the competition schedule right after the completion of the qualifying stage.